jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 ```

 Good news!
-This restrictions have been lifted as long as your **non-type template parameter**'s type (I know the usage of "type" twice here is confusing):
+These restrictions have been lifted as long as your **non-type template parameter**'s type (I know the usage of "type" twice here is confusing):

 - 1) Has a comparison operator available (`operator==`) at compile time: it is **constexpr**.
 The goal is that the compiler should be able to check if two template instantiations are the same by checking if all template parameters are equal.